-So if downloading and playing the newest releases is important to you, that’s a factor.
+So if downloading and playing the newest releases is essential to you, that’s a factor.

-Google, on the other hand, has a significantly broader range of games available, as it seldom deletes anything from its Google Play site, unlike Apple, which has regular purges.
+On the other hand, Google has a significantly broader range of games available, as it seldom deletes anything from its Google Play site, unlike Apple, which has regular purges.

-Android also offers you a wider choice of handsets that are appealing to consumers when an option is available.
+Android also offers a broader choice of handsets that appeal to consumers when an option is available.

-If you choose iOS, that means getting an iPhone, although that doesn’t necessitate spending four figures.
+If you choose iOS, that means getting an iPhone, which doesn’t necessitate spending four figures.

-The release of the new iPhone 12 means there are some great deals available on the iPhone 11, a handset that still outperforms most of the competition.
+The release of the new iPhone 12 means some great deals are available on the iPhone 11, a handset that still outperforms most of the competition.

 Processing Power Of A Smartphone